traez/mondaymotivationng/README.md

 ### The Challenge/User Stories

+* User Authentication
-- User should be able to log in with GitHub or Google.
+- The user should be able to log in using GitHub or Google.
+* Quote Management
-- User should be able to view crowdsourced inflation data on the homepage.
+- The user should be able to submit their favorite motivational quotes.
-- User should be able to view inflation data by category (purchase purpose).
+- The user should be able to edit or delete their own quotes.
-- User should be able to view inflation data by Nigerian State.
+- The user should be able to sort quotes based on various criteria (e.g., upvotes, date created, etc.).
+* Voting System
-- User should be able to view data by individual users to see reporting trends.
+- The user should be able to upvote or downvote quotes to indicate their agreement or disagreement.
+- Each user should only be allowed to vote once per quote but can change their vote.
+* Commenting System
-- User should be able to add new inflation data listings.
+- The user should be able to leave comments on any quote.
-- User should be able to edit their own inflation data listings.
+- The user should be able to edit or delete their own comments.
+* User Profile & Interaction
+- The user should be able to visit a page that groups quotes by the users who created them.
-- User should be able to delete their own inflation data listings.
+- The user should be able to view individual quotes on their own pages, along with all related comments and votes.
+- The user should be able to view other users’ profiles and their contributed quotes.
+* Theme Preference
-- User should be able to switch between light and dark themes.
+- The user should be able to toggle between light mode and dark mode for a personalized viewing experience.
+* Community Engagement
+- The user should be able to engage with the community by commenting on quotes and participating in conversations with other users.
+* Source Code & Project Links
-- User should be able to access the project source code and view other projects by the website admin.
+- The user should be able to access links to the project’s source code and other projects developed by Trae Zeeofor via the footer.

 ### Screenshot